jonathancraddock/bolt-config/bolt-base2018-notes.md

 ### Hero

 Opening the homepage you're greeted with "A Sample Site, The amazing payoff goes here".
 This legend comes from: Configuration...
 Main configuration.
+The "sitename" value will also be added to the left-side of the Navbar.